 I Asked AI the Same Question Five Ways.Results Weren't Even Close.

-I spent a week asking ChatGPT to write a client email pitch. " Got something generic that could've come from a template library.
+I spent a week asking ChatGPT to write a client email pitch.
+First attempt, I asked it straight: write an email pitch.

-" Different email entirely, way more specific.
+Different email entirely, far more specific.

 The shift taught me something obvious in hindsight but easy to miss when you're moving fast.
 The AI isn't lazy, it's just responding to what you gave it.

 Vague input gets vague output.
-When I added constraints ("Keep it under 150 words," "Lead with ROI, not rankings,"), the responses tightened.
+When I added constraints, keep it under 150 words, lead with ROI not rankings, the responses tightened.

-Our AI automation approach focuses on giving the AI enough context to do useful work, not just enough to do work.
+This isn't about becoming a prompt engineer, it's about understanding that the tool responds to precision.
+Our AI automation work focuses on giving the AI enough context to do useful work, not just enough to do work.